access-company/antikythera/doc_src/gear_developers/executor_pool.md

 ## Managing capacity of executor pools

-- Capacities of executor pools are determined by [AntikytheraCore.ExecutorPool.Setting](https://github.com/access-company/antikythera/blob/master/core/executor_pool/setting.ex).
+- Capacities of executor pools are determined by `AntikytheraCore.ExecutorPool.Setting`.
 - Each field of `AntikytheraCore.ExecutorPool.Setting` means following.
     - The product of `n_pools_a` and `pool_size_a`
         - The number of processes for web request processing.